Britain urges EU to approve bank accounting rule

 RUN AND JUMP

-Former UK finance minister Nigel Lawson told the commission that he had doubts about the IASB's decision in 2010 to drop the principle of prudence, under which a company could not overstate the value of assets or understate liabilities.
+Former UK Chancellor Nigel Lawson told the commission that he had doubts about the IASB's decision in 2010 to drop the principle of prudence, under which a company could not overstate the value of assets or understate liabilities.

 Marshall said he recently told the IASB that prudence should be reinstated.